chasedooley/chasedooley.com-v5.1/content/blog-posts/on-self-reliance-commentary.md

 ***

-> **Trust thyself: every heart vibrates to that iron string.
-Accept the place the divine providence has found for you, the society of your contemporaries, the connection of events.**
+> **"Trust thyself: every heart vibrates to that iron string.
+Accept the place the divine providence has found for you, the society of your contemporaries, the connection of events."**

 The iron string is the trust in yourself, and what Emerson means by it is that what you accomplish in life depends on whether or not you trust yourself.
 Domino Project includes this quote from Henry Ford, "If you think you can do it, or you think you can't do it, you are right."
 It's true, and a nice summation of Emerson's point.
 Doing your great work depends on you and your trust for yourself.
 If you do not trust yourself, then you will not accomplish the work you were destined to create.
 If you do, then you will have the courage to work through hardships and complete your great work.